LishuaiJing3/azure-openai-llm-examples/README.md

 ### Pkg dependencies
 It can cause many issues is the packages are not compatible.
 Double check pkg dependencies.

+## Issues:
+- Cannot connect to Azure OpenAI service.
+This can happen when firwarewalls are enabled. try a different network if you run into this issue.

 ## References
 - [Azure OpenAI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-studio)
 - [Langchain Docs](https://python.langchain.com/docs/integrations/providers/databricks)